carpentries/carpentries.org/content/lesson-development/_index.md

 <img src="images/CLDT-hex-sticker.png" alt="CLDT hex sticker" style="float:left; margin: 15px">

-**Currently inactive: We are not running Collaborative Lesson Development at this time.**
+**Currently inactive: the Collaborative Lesson Development Training program is paused and we are not scheduling any new training events at this time.**

 The Carpentries hosts a thriving curriculum development community.
 Lesson developers collaborate on new lessons in [The Carpentries Incubator]({{< param incubator_link >}}).
 Mature lessons can be submitted for open peer review in [The Carpentries Lab]({{< param lab_link >}}) and/or may be adopted by one of our lesson programs.